Czech Republic at the 2006 Winter Paralympics: Results

-All five athletes representing the Czech republic participated in the Alpine skiing event.
+Downhill

 The first competition for members of the team was downhill skiing at the Borgata ski slope, one of the most dreaded, and the results were disappointing.
 Anna Kulíšková did not finish her runs in the competition.
 She lost her footing and ended up in the safety net.
 Her teammate Michal Nevrkla lost control at the same place in the course, but he regained his footing, finishing the competition in 39th place.
 In the same competition, Jan Dostál finished in 37th place.
 Stanislav Loska and Radim Kozlovský did not take part in this competition.

-Super G
+Super-G

 Two days later was the super G competition.
 In this event Anna Kulíšková won the silver medal; her first medal in her 4-year-long competitive career.
 Sabine Gasteiger from Austria took home the gold medal.
 Radim Kozlovský also entered the super G events, finishing in 26th place.